-- Assistance of KU services
+- 1. Assistance of KU services

-- Review of the routine
+- 2. Review of the routine

-- Review of the environment
+- 3. Review of the environment

 Inclusion into the services will be dependent on individual child barriers and their strategies.
-The service will achieve this in collaboration with the family to ensure we maintain the best possible duty of care to children, educators and families.
+The service will achieve this is collaboration with the family to ensure we maintain the best possible duty of care to children, educators and families.

-Waiting list
+Enrolment and Orientation Waiting list